 With this in mind, it’s essential that you create a will and update it regularly to reflect any changes to your legal rights.

 Depending on your personal circumstances, others may also be involved.
-For example, if you establish a testamentary trust in your will, you will also appoint a trustee whose job is to administer that trust.
+For example, if you establish a testamentary trust in your will, you will also appoint a trustee to administer that trust.

 Creating a new estate plan can require a bit of time and paperwork, but it’s necessary to make sure your wishes are honored and your loved ones are taken care of.
 Once you have the framework, it’ll be much easier to make adjustments as needed — and you’ll be able to rest easy knowing that you have a plan in place for your loved ones.